Ali: Military career

 Ali was renowned for his bravery on the battlefield, and for his magnanimity towards his defeated enemies.
 He was the standard-bearer in the Battle of Badr (624) and the Battle of Khaybar (628).
 He vigorously defended Muhammad in the Battle of Uhud (625) and the Battle of Hunayn (630), and Muslims' victory in the Battle of Khaybar has been attributed to his courage, where he is said to have torn off the iron gate of the enemy fort.
-Ali also defeated the pagan champion Amr ibn Abd Wudd in the Battle of the Trench in 627.
+Ali also defeated the pagan champion Amr ibn Abd al-Wud in the Battle of the Trench in 627.
 According to al-Tabari, Muhammad reported hearing a divine voice at Uhud, "[There is] no sword but Zulfiqar [Ali's sword], [there is] no chivalrous youth (fata) but Ali."
-Ali and another companion, Zubayr, apparently oversaw the killing of the Banu Qurayza men for treachery in 626–627, though the historicity of this account has been doubted.
+Ali and his cousin, the companion Zubayr ibn al-Awwam, apparently oversaw the killing of the Banu Qurayza men for treachery in 626–627, though the historicity of this account has been doubted.